robolectric/deckard-maven/README.md

 Deckard is the simplest possible Android project that uses Robolectric for testing and Maven to build.
 It has one Activity (with an empty layout), and a Robolectric test that creates that Activity.

 Deckard also imports seamlessly into IntelliJ, due to IntelliJ's support for Maven.
 Just import the pom.xml.
+Eclipse is also supported.
+Install the [m2e-android](http://rgladwell.github.io/m2e-android/) plugin for Eclipse, and import the project as a Maven project.

 ## Setup